 The elderly need help in registering for and accessing their COVID-19 vaccine

-Here's how you can register for your COVID-19 vaccination and access the national and Discovery portals
+Here's how you can register and book for your COVID-19 vaccination and access the national and Discovery sites

-Discovery clients will get a personalised invitation to register on this portal for added benefits tailored to their COVID-19 vaccination journey.
+Discovery clients are invited to register and book on the navigator for added benefits tailored to their COVID-19 vaccination journey.
 This includes a host of support, such as:

 - Access to information on what to expect when being vaccinated and how to prepare for this.

-- Information on accredited vaccination sites where vaccinations will be done nationwide (including pharmacies, GP practices and hospitals, and dedicated vaccination sites), and the location of Discovery's dedicated vaccination sites.
+- Information on accredited vaccination sites nationwide, where vaccinations will be given (including pharmacies, GP practices and hospitals, and dedicated vaccination sites), and the location of Discovery's dedicated vaccination sites.

-- Access to create a digital version of your vaccination card for safe keeping.
+- Access to a digital version of your paper vaccination card for safe keeping.

-Find out all you need to know about registering on the Discovery COVID-19 Vaccination Portal today.
+Find out all you need to know about registering and booking for your vaccination on the Discovery COVID-19 Vaccination Navigator today.

 Is your COVID-19 vaccination paid for?